Skip to main content

 Open File

-The value of log_statement flag determined the SQL statements that are logged.
+The value of the log_statement flag determines the SQL statements that are logged.
 Valid values are:

-The statements are logged after a basic parsing is done and statement type is determined, thus this does not logs statements with errors.
+Statements are logged after basic parsing is done and the statement type is determined, so this does not log statements with errors.
 When using extended query protocol, logging occurs after an Execute message is received and values of the Bind parameters are included.

 A value of ddl is recommended unless otherwise directed by your organization's logging policy.